 Jasper National Park – Alberta, Canada

 At the top of the Icefields Parkway is another impressive Canadian Park.
 Jasper National Park is full of more impressive mountains and glacial feed lakes and rivers.
-Some of the park highlights not to miss are the Valley of 5 Lakes hike and the massive Pyramid Mountain.
+Some of the national park highlights not to miss are the Valley of 5 Lakes hike and the massive Pyramid Mountain.
 Plan at least a day inside Jasper, and three days would allow you to cover most of the highlights.

 Good Stops: Muncho Lake Provincial Park, Stone Mountain Provincial Park, Destruction Bay, Tetlin Junction, Skagway.
-From Jake’s Corner in the Yukon, you can make your way down to Skagway & Haines Alaska.
+From Jake’s Corner in the Yukon, you can make your way down to Skagway & Haines, Alaska.

-For the Alaska portion of the suggested itinerary see our Alaska Road Trip itinerary and guide.
+For the Alaska portion of the suggested itinerary, see our Alaska Road Trip itinerary and guide.

-If a flat tire would occur a small donut tire would likely get you to the next town that could repair it.
+If a flat tire occurs, a small donut tire would likely get you to the next town that could repair it.
 This would slow down your trip, but you’re not going to be eaten by bears if you don’t have a full-size spare.